Gour Khyapa

 Gour Khyapa (15 August 1947 – 26 January 2013) was a Bengali Baul singer and a philosopher.
 His philosophy was related to Tattva.
 He was famous for his songs related to Radha-Krishna.
 He taught philosophy at Vassar and Brown University.

 Music

-He had performed alongside Bob Dylan, Bob Marley and Janis Joplin at various concerts.
+He performed alongside Bob Dylan, Bob Marley and Janis Joplin at various concerts.
 He also worked with Jerzy Grotowski, a Polish theatre director and theorist.
 He refused to visit the United States to perform in Peter Brook’s 1989 film The Mahabharata, when told he couldn’t legally carry hemp with him.

 Death and legacy

 On 22 January 2013, he was hospitalised after a street accident at Ilambazar near Shantiniketan.
 He died on 26 January 2013.
 He is survived by his wife Parvati and daughter Lakshmi.
 He has only one disciple, Sanat Das Baul.
 On 15 September 2019 Indian politician and current Chief Minister of West Bengal Mamata Banerjee homage to Gour Khyapa on Twitter.